-Haunted histories: top ten spooky spots to visit
+Haunted histories: nine spooky spots to visit

 Many of us love a good scare – whether that's an historic ghost trail through dark city streets or spine-chilling tours of haunted houses.